Judd A. Serotta

 Judd has written on various legal issues in The Wall Street Journal, The Philadelphia Inquirer, Executive Counsel, Legal Times (now National Law Journal), and The Legal Intelligencer.
 He has been quoted for legal commentary and analysis in The New York Times, National Law Journal, The [Philadelphia] Bulletin, LawyersUSA, and elsewhere and his writings have been quoted in numerous legal opinions.
 In addition, he has been a guest commentator on legal issues on “It's Your Call with Lynn Doyle,” a current affairs program formerly on Comcast’s cable network.

 Judd serves as a certified arbitrator in the compulsory arbitration program of the Philadelphia Court of Common Pleas, where he has adjudicated a wide variety of matters.
-He sings tenor with Choral Arts Philadelphia specializing in the music of J.S.
-Bach, and he serves as the secretary to the board of directors of the Louis D. Brandeis Center for Human Rights Under Law.
+He serves on the board of directors and sings tenor with Choral Arts Philadelphia specializing in the music of J.S.
+Bach and other Baroque composers, and he serves as the secretary to the board of directors of the Louis D. Brandeis Center for Human Rights Under Law.
 Judd is a former president of the Philadelphia Chapter of the Federalist Society for Law and Public Policy Studies, board member of the Philadelphia Chapter of the American Jewish Committee, and member of the board of the Philadelphia Chapter of the Harvard Law School Alumni Association.
 He has a particular interest in families with special needs, having a son with severe autism and three other children who love their older brother dearly.